EvictionLab/eviction-lab-website/site/content/methods/190-estimate-rate.md

 type: methods
 weight: 190
 ---
 We used a common practice for missing data called “imputation.”
-For more information on this, please see the <a href="#">Methodology Report (PDF)</a>.
+For more information on this, please see the <a href="/docs/Eviction Lab -Methodology Report v.1.0.0.pdf" target="_blank">Methodology Report (PDF)</a>.